Norton Antivirus vs Total AV

 Includes a 30-day money back guarantee.

-You may be surprised to hear this but we prefer the brand new TotalAV over the veteran Norton Antivirus.
-When it comes to virus protection there’s little difference between them.
 Norton is arguably better and it definitely contains more features; however, most of Norton’s premium features aren’t included in the less expensive plans, so if you want the full range of Norton’s services it can be quite costly.
 In contrast, TotalAV may have fewer features and a smaller reputation, but the simplicity of its pricing plans means we prefer it overall.